worldline/angular-training/docs/src/services/README.md

 ## Practical Work: State management
 1. Generate an `AuthenticationService` with the CLI in the `app/services` folder
 ::: tip Alias
-As the complexity of the folder structure of the applicationt increases, it is a good practice to add aliases in the `tsconfig.json` file
+As the complexity of the folder structure of the application increases, it is a good practice to add aliases in the `tsconfig.json` file
 ```json
 "paths": {
   "@models/*": ["src/app/models/*"],